 Maggie Alexandre, Executive Search and Class and Compensation Associate

 Maggie Alexandre is a Human Resources professional with over 30 years of experience, and is WBCP’s key consultant performing all classification and compensation studies.
 Prior to working at WBCP, Maggie was a Human Resources Director in the San Francisco Financial District and led an 80 person team of human resource professionals.
-She began her career in HR at Robertson, Stephens & Company, a boutique investment bank in San Francisco, CA and continued in the HR Director role at other investment banks and private equity firms in San Francisco until 2016.
-Maggie has worked in all areas of HR as a generalist with a focus in Employee Relations.
-She moved to Oregon from the Bay Area in 2016 and has been working as an Executive Search Associate and Classification and Compensation Specialist for WBCP since 2018.
-She studied Anthropology at California State University, Long Beach and received her Human Resources Management Certificate from California State University, San Francisco.
+She began her career in HR at Robertson, Stephens & Company, a boutique investment bank, and continued in the HR Director role at other investment banks and private equity firms until 2016.
+Maggie has worked in all areas of HR as a generalist with a focus in employee relations, recruitment and classification and compensation.
+She has been working as an Executive Search Associate and Classification and Compensation Specialist for WBCP since 2018.
+Maggie studied Anthropology at California State University, Long Beach and received her Human Resources Management Certificate from California State University, San Francisco.

 Stephanie started working for WBCP in 2019.
 She acts as support for all facets of the recruitment process, as well as any other tasks to assist the WBCP team.
 Some of her core responsibilities include candidate and panel coordination, candidate review, calendar and timeline management, and interview material preparation.
 Prior to working for WBCP, Stephanie had several roles in hospitality where she further developed her client relations, communications, and clerical skills.
 Stephanie has a Bachelor’s of Science degree in Business Administration with a focus in Hospitality from Southern Oregon University.